 Learn to Surf

 From April through September, Tony Silvagni Surf School runs surf camps with a 2:1 student to teacher ratio, meaning your kids will be well supervised and get plenty of time with an instructor.
 Campers receive hours of professional surf instruction and learn about water safety and surfing etiquette.

 Take a hike with a park ranger and learn about the carnivorous plants that grow at Carolina Beach State Park.
-Plants that bite back include sundews, bladderworts, butterworts, pitcher plants and the Venus flytrap.
+Plants that bite back include sundews, bladderworts, butterworts, pitcher plants, and the Venus flytrap.
 Kids ages 6 to 12 can participate in a Junior Ranger program that explores North Carolina's natural heritage.
-Open year round.
-Carnivorous Plant Hikes offered most weekends.
+Carnivorous Plant Hikes are offered most weekends.